 “Isn’t your break over, yet?” he said.

-"Not on a break," she said.
-"Meant to be working in Seasonal, but all the people from Bathrooms with nothing to do have taken it over.
-It's bullshit."
+“I’m not on a break,” she said.
+“Meant to be working in Seasonal, but all the people from Bathrooms with nothing to do have taken it over.
+It’s bullshit.”

 Christian smiled half-heartedly.
 He honestly couldn’t give a damn.
 If what those plumbers had said was true, then the pocket dimension that had been underneath the Pavilion had collapsed into the skull that had once powered it, and the Phantasm was trapped inside.
 That was what mattered.
 Yes, she had been a cruel and manipulative mistress to Christian but…